 Real estate professionals with this designation get discounts on most educational opportunities from the Residential Real Estate Council (RRC).
 They also get perks like a listing in the RRC’s print and online directories, professionally branded marketing materials, and access to the RRC’s referral network.

-CRS designation is ideal for those who are interested in specializing in residential sales and have already gained a significant amount of experience within the field.
+CRS designation is ideal for those interested in specializing in residential sales and who have already gained significant experience within the field.
 There are two levels of CRS designation.